Martha Soto executive portrait and keynote speaker headshot — organizational alignment consultant Miami

 Born in Ocotlán, Jalisco, and trained at Tec de Monterrey and Cornell University, she cut her teeth at Saatchi & Saatchi — Conill in New York where she won a Gold Effie Award for culturally resonant storytelling for Hispanic audiences.

-That work led her to Univision, and eventually into sports media where she rose to VP at TelevisaUnivision, leading FIFA World Cup Russia 2018, the Olympic Games, Super Bowl, and the most-watched Copa América in history.
+That work led her to Univision, and eventually into sports media where she rose to VP at TelevisaUnivision.
+She led the FIFA World Cup Russia 2018 and Copa América Centenario projects — the most-watched Copa América in history.
+As VP of Talent she drove FIFA World Cup Qatar 2022, the Olympic Games, and the Super Bowl.

 Along the way she earned a Sports Emmy, a NATAS Chairman's Award, and completed executive programs at Harvard and Wharton.
 Not because she needed the credentials but because she never stopped learning.